 - It is the responsibility of parents/guardians to ensure their students arrive safely at the assigned bus stops.

-- In the morning, Parent/guardians are asked to stay at the bus stop until the bus departs with your student.
+- In the morning, Parents/guardians are required to stay at the bus stop until the bus departs with your student.

-- It is recommended that parents/guardians make arrangements to receive students when they are returned to their bus stops at the end of the day.
+- Parents/guardians must make arrangements to receive students when they are returned to their bus stops at the end of the day.

 - Students may cross only to/from stops at signal-controlled intersections, and in compliance with those signals.

 - For stops which are not at signal-controlled intersections, parents must provide for the safe transportation of students (1) to the side of the street on which the departure stop is located and (2) from the side of the street on which the return stop is located.
 Additionally, we strongly encourage this practice at bus stops that are at signal-controlled intersections.

 - Please do not seek pick-up or drop-off at any location other than an established stop, except as requested in advance through the Transportation Coordinator.

 - Students must arrive at the bus stop at least five minutes before departure.
 Last-minute arrivals create traffic hazards, pedestrian risks, and schedule delays.